 Debt is seriously the CASH FLOW KILLER!

 What is Cash Flow?

 Cash flow is the ability to have money when needed to cover bills and expenses.

 For us, we had over $500 each and every month paying off our debt with no end date in sight.
-Almost $6,000 a year of our cash flow tied up in paying off debt!
+Almost $6,000 a year of our cash flow is tied up in paying off debt!
 That is enough for a Disney vacation or an amazing beach getaway!

-By changing your cash flow situation, it immediately starts to change your personal finance situation.
+Changing your cash flow situation, it immediately starts to change your personal finance situation.

 Downfall of Debt

 Many people justify debt into good debt and bad debt.
 At the end of the day, debt is still debt.
 You are obligated to pay money for something you couldn’t pay cash for in the first place.